English

 Read more about the book HERE

 The Empress might not have been aware of the fact that it was also her, although unintentionally, who created a mysterious atmosphere around herself.
-She did not allow any photos taken of her after she became not much more than 29 years old (read about it more TEMPT), and soon she refused to have herself portrayed.
-But how did she become a legend?
+She did not allow any photos taken of her after she reached thirty years old (read about it more TEMPT), and soon she refused to have herself portrayed.
+How did she become a legend?
 Read about it: TEMPT Princess.

 „Authentic paintings have never been made of Mama. (…) And it will happen to everything that is said or written about her,” wrote Marie Valerie, Elisabeth’s daughter in her diary on 31 December 1898.
 The aim of the TEMPT – The Empress Memory Team is to keep the memory of Elisabeth alive and make an attempt to present her as trustworthy as possible.